tmpim/shitty.dl/README.md

 - `imagePath` - The absolute path to your image storage directory.
 - `url` - The full URL of your host to be prepended to image paths.
 Trailing slash required.
 - `listen` The port or unix sock to listen to.
+- `fileLength` Amount of characters in generated filenames.
+Default is 4.

 ## Notes